 In addition to reviewing relevant laws and going over the details of your case, it is helpful to understand how the state of Texas handles Medicaid fraud.

 On their site, the Bureau of Justice Statistics goes over the ways in which different states handle Medicaid provider fraud.
 In Texas, the attorney general deals with provider fraud.
-On the attorney general’s website, there are seperate sections for civil Medicaid fraud and criminal Medicaid fraud.
+On the attorney general’s website, there are separate sections for civil Medicaid fraud and criminal Medicaid fraud.
 The Office of Inspector General deals with Medicaid recipient fraud.

 As a health care provider, you have a lot at stake if these accusations surface.
 Sometimes, providers are falsely accused of Medicaid fraud, while others face particularly harsh outcomes because they fail to prepare for court or work through their case appropriately.